Lowgular/user-test-product-selected/README.md

     Then the product detail view shows product 2 data
 ```

-> This is a super quick overview of what needs to be done, however if you need more intro head into [Folder structure](#folder-structure) section below
+> This is a super quick overview of what needs to be done, however if you need more intro head into [Repo layout](#repo-layout) section below

 ## Quick Start

+### Prerequisites

+- Node.js ≥14
+- (Optional) Angular CLI, if you want to run `ng serve` instead of `npm start`

 ### 1. Start the app